It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Restless leg syndrome and periodic limb movements

-Restless leg syndrome (RLS) is a neurological condition that causes an overwhelming urge to move your legs.
-Periodic limb movements (PLMS) are involuntary, repetitive movements of the arms and legs during sleep that occur more than 15 times per hour.
-Both of these conditions are distressing and can be disruptive to sleep.
+Both restless leg syndrome (RLS) and periodic limb movements (PLMS) are distressing and can be disruptive to sleep.
+RLS is a neurological condition that causes an overwhelming urge to move your legs.
+PLMS are involuntary, repetitive movements of the arms and legs during sleep that occur more than 15 times per hour.

-The exact cause of these conditions is unknown, however, studies show that the risk of RLS and PLMS almost doubles with age.
-According to the Sleep Health Foundation, PLMS only affects around 2% of people under 30, but up to 40% of people over the age of 65.
+The exact cause of these conditions is unknown, however studies show that the risk of RLS and PLMS almost doubles with age.
+According to the Sleep Health Foundation, PLMS affects up to 40% of people over the age of 65.

 Mild cases of RLS and PLMS can usually be treated with lifestyle changes such as quitting smoking, exercising regularly, and practising healthy sleep habits.
-If symptoms are more severe, however, medication may be required.
-If you think you might have RLS or PLMS, then it’s best to book an appointment with your GP as they’ll be able to advise you on the best treatments.
+However, if symptoms are more severe, medication may be required.
+If you think you have RLS or PLMS, it’s best to book an appointment with your GP.

 Circadian rhythm sleep disorders